-Installing the Screen Saver Utility for Windows ME & 2000
+Installing the Screen Saver Utility for Windows ME

-Installation is the same for Windows ME and 2000.
 Insert the support CD and click Screen Saver Utility on the autorun menu to start the installation wizard.

 (1) Enter a different installation path or click Install to use the specified path.